The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

 \begin{quote} Professor Steffensen's book is the outgrowth of the lectures which the author has given to actuarial students at the University of Copenhagen and is, with a few additions and simplifications, a translation of the Danish edition published in 1925.
 The book is intended as a text for students in American colleges and requires as mathematical equipment only an elementary knowledge of the differential and integral calculus.
 In a few places where the gamma function has been used the paragraphs have been printed in smaller type and may be omitted without breaking the continuity of the text.
 The topics covered are (1) the general theory of interpolation and extrapolation including the standard formulas usually associated with the names of Newton, Gauss, Stirling, Bessel, and others; (2) numerical differentiation; (3) numerical integration; (4) numerical solution of differential equations.
 Professor Steffensen's treatment is more rigorous than is usual in books on interpolation.
 This is important not merely from the point of view of the pure mathematician but also because of the increased number of formulas with workable remainder terms.
 It should not be supposed, however, that this adds to the difficulty of reading the text.
 The style is clear and, after the meaning of the symbols has been mastered, the book should prove very valuable to the increasing number of Americans who require some knowledge of this field of mathematics.
 The formulas and methods are illustrated by simple numerical examples, but the value of the book for class room use would be increased if it contained some problems to be solved by the student. \end{quote}

-The mathematical study of interpolation was the known speciality of Steffensen, as Tschuprow in Prague wrote to Bortkiewizc (\cite{Sheynin2005}, letter dated 2 April 1925) {\it Steffensen's new textbook is once again written in Danish.
-It contains considerations on interpolation, which is Steffensen's speciality. } The American translation was in fact the only translation of the book.
-In France, it seems to have remained unknown for quite a while.
+The mathematical study of interpolation was Steffensen's known speciality, as \v Cuprov in Prague wrote to Bortkiewizc \footnote{See \cite{Sheynin2005}, letter dated 2 April 1925.}: {\it Steffensen's new textbook is once again written in Danish.
+It contains considerations on interpolation, which is Steffensen's speciality. } The American version remain the only translation of the book.
+In France, it seems to have been unknown for quite a while.

-More important for Guldberg's conferences in Paris was another aspect of Scandinavian statistics.
-Thiele had defined in the 1880s a mathematical object, the \textit{halfinvariants}, later rediscovered by Fisher under the name of {\it cumulative moment functions} and finally \textit{cumulants}, the way they are called today.
-Let us briefly comment on this notion.
+More important for Guldberg's lectures in Paris was another aspect of Scandinavian statistics.
+Thiele had defined in the 1880s a mathematical object, the \textit{halfinvariants}, later rediscovered by Fisher under the name {\it cumulative moment functions} and finally \textit{cumulants}, as they are called today. {\red We shall comment on this notion later}.